Collection Keisel

 Collection Buna

-Buna, coffee in the official language of Ethiopia, Amharic.
-Coffee is a tradition in Ethiopia, it is practiced in the form of a ceremony where we gather our relatives for this moment of conviviality.
-ALBASO has chosen to name this collection as a nod to this custom.
-The burgundy red of this naturally dyed leather reminds us of the coffee berry that turns red when ripe.
+Buna, coffee in Ethiopia’s official language, Amharic.
+Coffee is a tradition in Ethiopia, enjoyed as part of a ceremony where loved ones gather for a moment of conviviality.
+ALBASO chose to name this collection as a nod to this custom.
+The burgundy red of this naturally dyed leather is reminiscent of coffee berries that turn red when ripe.

 Discover the collection